jyrkioraskari/IFCtoLBD/README.md

  [IFCtoLBD-Desktop Java 10](https://github.com/jyrkioraskari/IFCtoLBD/blob/master/IFCtoLBD-Desktop_Java_10.jar?raw=true).

 It is a runnable JAR-file.
-It is recommended to run the JAR using Java JDK version 8 that can be downloaded from http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html .
 If the Java installation is fine, the file can be run by clicking it.
-If converting large files, run.bat is faster since it allow the program to use more memory for the calculation.
+If converting large files, run.bat can be used.
+It is also faster since it allow the program to use more memory for the calculation.

 If the program does not start, try the following command at the command line: "java -jar IFCtoLBD-Desktop.jar".